strazdinsg/code-like-a-pro/process.md

 TODO - use the practices you believe in, even when there is no time

-## The perfect project is now

-TODO - there is no "when I will have a proper project, then..."

 ## Use a proper IDE properly

 TODO: